What is “Maraud for Ears” ?

-“the word maraud means to loot; in this case, we maraud for ears.”
+“The word maraud means to loot; in this case, we maraud for ears.”

-if you’re interested in joining us on our musical adventure, our newsletters, blog posts and e-mail signup can all be found on our website. now that the introduction is out of the way, let’s get to our first playlist in collaboration with Come Back Daily!
+If you’re interested in joining us on our musical adventure, our newsletters, blog posts and e-mail signup can all be found on our website.
+Now that the introduction is out of the way, let’s get to our first playlist in collaboration with Come Back Daily!

 Come Back Daily x Maraud For Ears Playlist:

 Wikipedia describes trip-hop as “a fusion of hip hop and electronica until neither genre is recognizable.”
 As someone who really likes “genrefying” everything, having such a vague definition can be a bit troubling.
 So for me, trip-hop is more of a vibe than a defined genre.
 It has to have some kind of instrumentation, of course, and it typically (but not always) has some hip-hop elements.
 But beyond that, it’s all about the vibe.
 There’s more progression in a trip-hop track compared to, say, an instrumental hip-hop track.
 Also, it always has some groove to it.
 The biggest factor in trip-hop’s vibe, though, is in its introspective atmosphere.
 It’s the kind of music that opens up the mind and really lends itself to self-reflection.